-- How to Kill / Close Metro Apps using Windows 8 Task Manager
+How to Kill Suspended apps in Windows 10 using Task Manager

-Now before you go you go and kill the apps; you should know that Suspended mode is not a bad thing, it is designed to help you save from restarting or relaunching the apps all the time but if for some reason, the app is misbehaving and you have no other choice follow the method below :
+Now before you go and kill the apps, you should know that Suspended mode is not a bad thing.
+It is designed to help you save from restarting or relaunching the apps all the time.
+However, if for some reason, the app is misbehaving, and you have no other choice to follow the method below :

 - Launch the Task Manager by following short cut key Ctrl + Shift + Esc (This is an old shortcut, nothing new )

-- You should see a list of apps which are in suspended mode.
+- You should see a list of apps that are in suspended mode.
 In case you see that some apps are not, then it means that they are not metro apps.

 - Now right-click on the app and select End task.
-It’s the same old method just because Task Manager first view is simple this detailed menu is not available there.
+It’s the same old method just because Task Manager’s first view is simple; this full menu is not available there.

 Again to remind, make sure you only kill the apps when you see them not responding well else suspended mode they will not consume any CPU time.